How to prepare:

 But for some parents, they want to take things to the next level in an effort to further encourage their daughters to celebrate being a woman.
 To help stifle the stigma around this time in their lives and to encourage acceptance.

 This is not a new idea as many cultures celebrate their young girls when they have their first periods.

 You can go all out with a party, invitations, guests, etc., or have something simple like a special dinner with family.
 (And gifting her a Period Survival Kit is a must!)
 Of course, this would depend on your daughter and her comfort level.

 Whatever you decide, please don’t let this event go unacknowledged.
-Even the shyest girls need that extra attention from the people who matter most to her and have the biggest influence on how she views herself and these new changes.
+Even the shyest girls need that extra attention from the people who matter most to them and have the biggest influence on how she views themselves and these new changes.

 As parents, we get the honor to help make this experience a wonderful occasion and a beautiful time of bonding.